waylonggggg/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-   1. Refer to the initial launch instructions if double-clicking doesn't work
+   1. Refer to the initial launch instructions if double-clicking doesn't work.

 ### Listing a student